 No suspicious bony lesion.

 The combination of findings, including multiple necrotic mesenteric lymph nodes, abnormal terminal ileum, and left lower lobe pulmonary changes suggest a diagnosis of tuberculosis.

-The appendix is abnormal and suspicious for appendicitis however the underlying aetiology may also be tuberculous.
+The appendix is abnormal and suspicious for appendicitis however the underlying etiology may also be tuberculous.

 The patient went on to have a laparotomy.

-Findings: Acute on chronic granulomatous appendicitis; with multiple granulomata, most non-necrotising, but with a few showing necrosis.
+Findings: Acute on chronic granulomatous appendicitis; with multiple granulomata, most non-necrotizing, but with a few showing necrosis.

 Comment: The differential diagnoses include tuberculosis, atypical mycobacterial infection, Yersinia infection and Crohn disease.
 In the clinical context, infection, particularly with tuberculosis, is considered far more likely than Crohn disease.